-This is the final step in creating a winning LinkedIn for business profile that will accelerate your opportunities from social media marketing.
+This is the final step in creating a winning LinkedIn business profile that will accelerate your opportunities in social media marketing.
 Take the time to invest in professional headshots.
 Present yourself how your customers present themselves to you.
-If they wear suits and ties, do so, if they are smart casual, be that.
-Photos send subliminal messages and if you present yourself as being in their club all the better.
+If they wear suits and ties, do so; if they are smart casual, be that.
+Photos send subliminal messages, and if you present yourself as being in their club, all the better.

 LinkedIn Profile Summary

-In order to capitalise on your LinkedIn for business profile, you have to make sure that you have both company and personal profiles.
-By following our guidelines you can ensure that you do not write an epic bio that seems so wordy and far too long to break down.
-This will certainly ensure people skip by your profile losing a valuable opportunity.
+You must have company and personal profiles to capitalise on your LinkedIn business profile.
+Following our guidelines, you can ensure you do not write an epic bio that seems so wordy and far too long to break down.
+This will undoubtedly ensure people skip by your profile, losing a valuable opportunity.

-The goal of your combined LinkedIn profiles is to convince people that you are the solution to their problems.
+Your combined LinkedIn profiles aim to convince people that you are the solution to their problems.

 Develop a LinkedIn marketing strategy

 I’m so glad you’re still with me.
-I love LinkedIn for business and have always respected the platforms ability to drive new business opportunities.
-But to truly capitalise on the functionality of the platform, you need to know your customer.
-In order to do this, you MUST without fail have buyer personas identified for your business.
+I love LinkedIn for business and have always respected the platform's ability to drive new business opportunities.
+But you need to know your customer to capitalise on the platform's functionality.
+To do this, you MUST, without fail have buyer personas identified for your business.
 Please do read the buyer persona ebook we wrote.
-You don’t have to sign up for it, you can read it online.
+You don’t have to sign up for it; you can read it online.

 Understand your customer persona

 Personas help you build marketing funnels.
-In fact, they help so much that when Adobe adopted a persona led approach they increased online revenues 54%.
+They help so much that when Adobe adopted a persona-led approach, they increased online revenues by 54%.
 Imagine what an increase in current revenues would do for your business.
-Imagine if you could repeat that again as you refine your personas year on year?
+Imagine if you could repeat that as you refine your personas year after year.

 Create valuable content (engage)

-After you have set up your personal and company profiles and defined your customer persona you can now move on to the marketing and sales strategy.
+After you have set up your personal and company profiles and defined your customer persona, you can move on to the marketing and sales strategy.
 You will know by now how to use content to attract, engage and retain your customers.
-If you haven’t quite covered this, then take a look at this to get up to speed.

 Once you have covered inbound marketing, you can utilise the following content types to wow your customers and prospects on LinkedIn.
 This will help with your brand awareness.